tran28/notif-lambda/README.md

 # Overview

-Project: no•tif
+The no•tif project utilizes AWS Lambda for its serverless architecture, allowing for efficient handling of notifications at scale without the need for managing servers.
+This repository includes the necessary code and configurations for the Lambda functions used within the system.

-The project utilizes AWS Lambda for its serverless architecture, allowing for efficient handling of notifications at scale without the need for managing servers.
-This repository includes the necessary code and configurations for the Lambda functions used within the Notif system.
+Auto-deployed to AWS Lambda using GitHub Actions.